liuyiqiandrew/pygsm/README.md

 Use `re_init` option if you want to recreate spectra / maps for CMB, dust, and synchrotron.

-The package only support polarization (Q and U) for synchrotron and dust, no temperature T (yet?).
+The package only support polarization (Q and U) for synchrotron and dust.
+Stoke I is not implemented (at the moment).

+## Warning on unit convention
-Everything should be in `CMB uK` unit (I know unit is a pain, but if you keep your parameter inputs this way, the package will honor the consistency).
+Everything should be in `CMB uK` unit (Double check your synchrotron / dust amplitude especially).

+## Contact
 Email Andrew Liu (andrew.liu@princeton.edu) if you have any questions